Don't align, synergise

 " A set of technology-enabled process visions that set out how the organisation will operate in the future, the results it will produce, and a description of the technology and non technology changes that are required;

 " Agreed priorities and a roadmap that set out what is most important to do now and what will need to wait;

 " An execution plan that details how today's priorities will be executed and managed;

 " A plan to review and update the perspectives and the plan, incorporating what you have achieved, what you have learned and other changes that have occurred.

 The IT strategy that you produce through this process will become yet another perspective to view the organisation from, one that is created alongside and from other organisational perspectives.
 If done well this will create synergy that moves the organisation forward.

-Owen McCall is director of Viewfield Consulting.
+Owen McCall is director of Viewfield Consulting and a member of CIO New Zealand's editorial advisory board.
 He can be reached through firstname.lastname@example.org and through his blog at www.successfulcio.com.

 Brace for change: An interview with Tony Hayes of ISACA

 The brand called CIO

 Motorola turns to the Moto G's price to reserve its smartphone fortunes